bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 ******

 Definition
-    A *skew* is a feature of sample where more data is *clustered* on one side of the sample.
+    A *skew* is a feature of sample where more data is *clustered* on one side of the sample than the other.
 We say such data are "*skewed*", or that it exhibits "*skewness*".

 A *skewed* distribution has *tails*, indicating the distribution is not symmetric (*asymmetric*).
 Individuals drawn from a *skewed* distribution are more likely to have extreme values.
 By "*extreme*" we mean values outside of the intervals where the majority of the distribution lies.